syselement/blog/writeups-walkthroughs/tryhackme/practice/blue.md

 ## Escalate

-- Payload use was `windows/x64/shell/reverse_tcp`, so convert the shell to a `meterpreter` shell.
+- Used payload was `windows/x64/shell/reverse_tcp`, so convert the shell to a `meterpreter` shell.

 ```bash
 search shell_to_meterpreter